-We have audited the accompanying balance sheets of Annovis Bio, Inc. (the "Company"), as of December 31, 2022 and 2021, and the related statements of operations, changes in stockholders' equity and cash flows for each of the two years in the period ended December 31, 2022 and the related notes (collectively referred to as the "financial statements").
-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2022 and 2021, and the results of its operations and its cash flows for each of the two years in the period ended December 31, 2022, in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying balance sheet of Annovis Bio, Inc. (the "Company"), as of December 31, 2022 and the related statements of operations, changes in stockholders' equity and cash flows for the year ended December 31, 2022 and the related notes (collectively referred to as the "financial statements").
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2022, and the results of its operations and its cash flows for the year ended December 31, 2022, in conformity with accounting principles generally accepted in the United States of America.